 \textbf{Image space interpolation.} Image space interpolation methods lead to reconstruction errors that are decorrelated from the fractional part of the disparity.
 Several papers, \eg~\cite{4409212, 6460147}, have demonstrated that these methods improve subpixel accuracy since they usually lead to better estimates of the matching cost for subpixel disparities.
-However, these methods find the optimal subpixel disparity using exhaustive search over subpixel grids, which makes them computationally far less efficient compared to cost volume-based interpolation methods and often unsuitable for real time applications~\cite{Cheng_2013}.
-Using local optimisation methods such as or iterative gradient descent \cite{drones3030069} improves the computation time.
-All these methods can be made faster by stopping early, but this will introduce quantization noise.
+However, these methods use exhaustive search over subpixel grids, which makes them computationally far less efficient compared to cost volume-based interpolation methods and often unsuitable for real time applications~\cite{Cheng_2013}.
+Using local optimisation methods such as iterative gradient descent \cite{drones3030069} improves the computation time.
+All these methods can be made faster by using early-stopping criteria, but this will introduce quantization noise.

 Different strategies have been proposed to speed up image space interpolation methods.
 For example, Gehrig and Franke~\cite{4409212} perform refinement only for small disparities.
 This makes sense for applications such as stereo vision where small errors in pixel coordinates lead to large errors in depth estimation only for small disparities.
 Mizukami \etal~\cite{6460147}, on the other hand, use a coarse-to-fine approach where the finer disparity is computed only around each disparity.